SecondNewLife

 Prescription Drug Addiction Treatment at SecondNewLife

 Prescription medications are usually a helpful resource for people living with chronic pain, anxiety, insomnia, or attention disorders.
 Prescription drug addiction is the use of a prescription drug in a way not directed by the licensed prescriber.
-These drugs are misused, if as taking higher doses, using them longer than prescribed, or taking someone else’s medications, which can lead to a dangerous cycle of dependence or addiction.
-A Report of SAMHSA (Substance Abuse & Mental Health Services Administration), 3.6 million U.S. adults misused prescription medications in 2020.
-At SecondNewLife, we help individuals overcome prescription drug addiction or reclaim control over their lives.
+The more uses of the drug than prescribed, misused, or taking someone else’s medications, lead to a dangerous cycle of dependence or addiction.
+While the prescription drug addiction treatments broadly minimize the addiction and guide the self-development options to early identification.

 Understanding Prescription Drugs